 People become interested in meditation for a variety of reasons.
 Some seek a deeper perspective; others to come to terms with stress or a personal crisis in their lives.
 It is not always easy to follow a consistent and stable meditation practice by ourselves.
 The group is a place where we can meditate with others and draw encouragement and learn from them.
 Also we can examine how Buddhist insights can help us practically in living from a deeper perspective.

 What type of meditation do you practise ?

-Our form of meditation practice is known as Zazen (Serene Reflection Meditation), (Japanese: ‘shikan-taza’), or ‘just sitting’ is straightforward and accessible.
+Our meditation practice is Zazen (Serene Reflection Meditation), (Japanese: ‘shikan-taza’), or ‘just sitting’, is straightforward and accessible.
 It enables us to experience the deepest Truth directly for ourselves.
-We learn to sit still with an open and alert mind, accepting thoughts and feelings that arise, without judging them.The Soto Zen (Serene Reflection Meditation) tradition (Chinese: Ts’ao-Tung Ch’an) emphasises integrating meditation with our ordinary daily life, and finding the heart of compassion, love and wisdom in our ordinary daily life – it is the longest-living extant Zen tradition.
+We learn to sit still with an open and alert mind, accepting thoughts and feelings that arise, without judging them.The Soto Zen (Serene Reflection Meditation) tradition (Chinese: Ts’ao-Tung Ch’an) emphasises integrating meditation with ordinary daily life, and finding the heart of compassion, love and wisdom in our ordinary daily life.
+It is the longest-living extant Zen tradition.